sagepublishing/sagepublishing.github.io/journeys/continuous-integration.md

 ###Step 4.2: Implement the smallest possible build, and have it report a pass (green)/fail status.

-How your team operates with source control (and other development practices) will be set by the policies and strategies you will choose later on in this guide.
-To ensure these choices are clear to developers, both existing and new, you will document these choices in a README file in the root folder of the project’s repository.
+Using your chosen CI platform, implement the smallest possible build pipeline (for example a compile) and have the success or failure of that pipeline produce a pass or fail build status.

-Documenting development practices cuts down on ambiguity and interpretation.
-By placing this documentation in the repository, it is versioned along with the code and also benefits for a change history over time as practices evolve.
-Team members can also pull request the README to gather feedback and consensus on changes to project practices.
+It should be possible for any branch in your project to be built using this process.

 ###Step 4.3: Your main branch should always have a green CI build, make noise when it is not green

-The `main` branch is sacred and should be always in a releasable state, so requires a green build status.
+The `main` branch is sacred and should be always in a releasable state, so perpetually requires a green build status.

-If for any reason the `main` branch becomes broken, it is the immediate responsibility of the individual who last merged to it to fix it.
+If for any reason the `main` branch becomes broken, it is the immediate responsibility of the individual who last merged to it, to fix it.
 For this reason we strongly recommend merges to `main` are not done right at the end of the day, or before a holiday or other absence, as you must be in a position to wait for a passing build.

 The failure of a `main` branch build should also be noisy, the whole development team should receive notifications via IM, email or both as to its broken status.